SPURonWA grant guidelines

 Government agencies are not eligible to apply for this grant.

-Contact us to discuss if you and your proposal meets the eligibility criteria.
+Contact us to discuss if you meet the eligibility criteria.

 SPUR grant funding is available to progress your idea, product or service to market.